gwu-libraries/inventory_old/README.md

 POST
 ----

 To create a new item, use the POST method with a url pointing to the model type and the item attributes in the body.
+Don't forget to add the format, username, and api key paramaters.

 URL